-- The detailed procedures for the PCF to receive UE subscription data and notification related to the energy related information to trigger making policy decisions (reusing the existing parameters)
+2b) The detailed procedures for the PCF to receive UE subscription data and notification related to the energy related information to trigger making policy decisions (reusing the existing parameters)

+For 2a), an Energy Saving indicator has been introduced in energy saving subscription information per UE, however, the value(s) of the indicator and whether/how the indicator is used by the NG-RAN are FFS.
+The subscription data stored in the UDR is FFS.

-WT#2 has completed the sub-task on the definition of energy saving subscription information per UE (1st sub-bullet above), and could not finish the other sub-task on the detailed procedures for the PCF to receive UE subscription data and notification related to the energy related information (2nd sub-bullet).
-More specifically, whether notification from the EIF can be provided to the PCF and used for policy decision by the PCF could not find consensus.
+For 2b), there is no consensus on the detailed procedures for the PCF to receive UE subscription data and notification related to the energy related information, including e.g. whether notifications from the EIF can be provided to the PCF and used for policy decision by the PCF.

 WT#3 has the following objective documented in the WID: